isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution47.md

 N.A. for non-SMEs

 ### Things to Note
-Minimum capacity of 1,000 pcs per hour
+- Minimum capacity of 1,000 pieces per hour.

 ### Contact Information